GoogleChrome/web.dev/src/site/content/en/learn/forms/testing/index.md

 Next, test it on a phone.
-You have now tested your form with different input methods (keyboard, touch, and mouse), different screen sizes, different browsers and different operating systems (OS).
+You have now tested your form with different input methods (keyboard, touch, and mouse), different screen sizes, different browsers and different operating systems.

 Do you have more devices you can test on?
-Test it there also.
+Test your form on all of them.
-The more different devices, browsers, browser versions, and OS you can test on, the better.
+The more different devices, browsers, browser versions, and operating systems you can test on, the better!

-You can also use a test service to test your form on lots of different browsers, different browser versions, different devices, and different OS.
+You can also use a test service to test your form on lots of different browsers, different browser versions, different devices, and different operating systems.
 [BrowserStack](https://www.browserstack.com) offers free test accounts for open source projects, to enable testing on different browsers, devices and operating systems.